floherent/wasm-service/docs/DEVELOPER.md

 ## API reference

 The base URL for all the endpoints is `http://localhost:8080`.
-See [Postman collection](postman-collection.json) for more details.
+See the [Postman collection](postman-collection.json) for more details.

 ### Check health status